 Shenandoah Telecommunications Company to Hold its Fourth Quarter and Full Year 2022 Earnings Call at 8:30 a.m. on Wednesday, February 22, 2023

-/EIN News/ -- EDINBURG, Va., Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Shenandoah Telecommunications Company (Shentel) (NASDAQ:SHEN) will release its fourth quarter and full year 2022 financial results before the market opens on Wednesday, February 22, 2023, and will host a conference call and simultaneous webcast on the same day at 8:30 a.m.
-Eastern Time to discuss Shentel’s financial results and business highlights.
+EDINBURG, Va., Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Shenandoah Telecommunications Company (Shentel) SHEN will release its fourth quarter and full year 2022 financial results before the market opens on Wednesday, February 22, 2023, and will host a conference call and simultaneous webcast on the same day at 8:30 a.m.
+Eastern Time to discuss Shentel's financial results and business highlights.

 Date: February 22, 2023